anttti/anttti.github.io/_posts/2012-07-23-on-being-a-geek.md

 published: true
 ---

-The definition of a <em>geek</em> according to the dictionary in OS X:
+The definition of a *geek* according to the dictionary in OS X:

 > <strong>geek |gēk|</strong><br>
 >  noun informal<br>